Databases & connectors

 How Salesforce actions are converted

-Flow Migrator now supports common Nintex Automation Cloud Salesforce trigger and action patterns.
-Record-created and record-modified starts map to Salesforce polling triggers, retrieve-record actions map to Salesforce Get record, and query-records actions map to Salesforce Get records with the detected object, fields, limits, and best-effort filters preserved for validation.
+Flow Migrator supports common Nintex Automation Cloud Salesforce trigger and action patterns.
+Record-created and record-modified starts map to Salesforce polling triggers; retrieve, query, create, and update record actions map to native Salesforce connector actions; and Salesforce file patterns are converted through ContentVersion and ContentDocumentLink records for UAT validation.

 Quick answer

-In shortSee how Flow Migrator maps Nintex Automation Cloud Salesforce triggers, retrieve actions, and query actions to native Power Automate Salesforce triggers and actions.
+In shortSee how Flow Migrator maps Nintex Automation Cloud Salesforce triggers, record actions, and file actions to Power Automate Salesforce connector patterns.

-Most likely causeFlow Migrator recognizes Nintex Automation Cloud Salesforce start events and Xtension actions for record-created starts, record-modified starts, retrieving one record, and querying records.
-These patterns are now treated as supported instead of generic Other or Unsupported items.
+Most likely causeFlow Migrator recognizes Nintex Automation Cloud Salesforce start events and Xtension actions for record-created starts, record-modified starts, retrieving records, querying records, creating records, updating records, storing files, associating files to records, and adding file collections to records.
+These patterns are treated as supported instead of generic Other or Unsupported items.

 What to do nextConfirm the connector family first, then test the target connection before you rely on the exported flow.